MartinPankraz/SAP-MSTeams-Hero/Student/101-trust-sso.md

 Follow our example for the SAP Cloud Portal embedded into Teams.

+The approach can be applied to various SAP PaaS apps.
+Follow this repos to get notified about new videos as we add them continuously.

 ## Success Criteria

+- embedding of Launchpad service allowed
 - redirect to AAD on app access
 - successful logon from AAD